 Role and Scope

-Housatonic Community College is located in Bridgeport, Connecticut's largest city, and serves an eleven-town area in Southwestern Connecticut.
-A member of Connecticut State Colleges & Universities, the college opened its doors in 1966 as a branch of Norwalk Community College and became independent in 1967.
+CT State Community College Housatonic is located in Bridgeport, Connecticut's largest city, and serves an eleven-town area in Southwestern Connecticut.
+A member of Connecticut State Colleges & Universities, the campus opened its doors in 1966 as a branch of Norwalk Community College and became independent in 1967 until the completed merge with CT State in July of 2023.
 In 1997 HCC moved to its present site in downtown Bridgeport.
 In 2008 Beacon Hall became the second building on the HCC campus.
 The Housatonic Museum of Art and Sculpture Garden are part of the teaching mission of the college.
 With nearly 4000 works in the collection, and over 1700 displayed throughout the building, the Museum offers lectures, demonstrations, and changing exhibitions in the Burt Chernow Galleries.

 The newly renovated Lafayette Hall includes a new welcome center, student services office, restored art studio and the expansion of the school library and science labs.

 CT State Community College is accredited by the New England Commission on Higher Education (NECHE) and the Connecticut Board of Regents for Higher Education.

 In response to community and student needs, CT State offers associate degree programs in preparation for transfer to four-year institutions, as well as occupationally-oriented associate degree and certificate programs.
 Short-term, non-credit courses, seminars and workshops, as well as targeted student services help meet community and personal enrichment needs.
 These programs prepare students for employment, and advancement in business, industry, manufacturing, health services, fine arts, theater, digital media, early childhood education, natural sciences, computer arts and information systems, and human services.
 The college also assists local businesses and institutions to train and update the skills of their workers.